kucharzyk/react-with-cra/README.md

 ## Notes

-This project is still work in progress
+This project is still work in progress.

+I'm just playing with react.

 ## Technologies used
 - Java 9